-When ink hits the paper, that is when your design becomes reality—and the reality of your design can be enhanced with the right choice of paper and printing techniques to help create the outcome that you are looking for, most importantly to meet your clients' goals, and their clients' goals.
+When ink hits the paper, that is when your design becomes reality—and the reality of your design can be enhanced with the right choice of paper and printing techniques.
+This choice can also help create the outcome that you are looking for, most importantly to meet your clients' goals, and their clients' goals.
 But sometimes, there have to be compromises.
 Typical culprits for why we choose the paper and printing we do can probably be linked to two things: budget and time constraints.

 BECAUSE YES, absolutely we want to print those mailer cards with a combination of black- and red-dyed cotton stock paper printed with silver ink and laser die cuts!
 We’ll throw them on the letterpress, then hand laminate them with a tear tab to show a message inside when you pull the tab...
 Ooh buddy!
 If you could see what I see in my mind, the client would freak out!
 They will love it, because as designers, we know in our hearts EXACTLY what our client needs, right…?